Ericsson/codechecker/docs/user_guide.md

 #### Run CodeChecker on multiple hosts

-Then you can run codechecker on multiple hosts but using the same run name (in this example this is called "distributed_run". postgres is listening on codechecker.central port 9999.
+Then you can run CodeChecker on multiple hosts but using the same run name (in this example this is called "distributed_run". postgres is listening on codechecker.central port 9999.

 ~~~~~~~~~~~~~~~~~~~~~